ed-santiago/social-media-project/README.md

 Access my site at https://zingy-youtiao-88a9a1.netlify.app/login

 ## About the app
 eworld is my phase-2 project with Academy Xi.
-The main goal of the project is to showcase the main concepts I have learnt throughout the phase-2 module.
+The main goal of the project is to showcase the concepts I have learnt throughout the phase-2 module.
-I wanted to imitate a social media application because it is one of the main applications that is built using react and to demonstrate react tools such as, components, props, hooks, react router and data fetching.
+I wanted to imitate a social media application because it is resembles a large scale application, which is one of the main reason of using React.
+The main features of this web application comes from using full CRUD actions with fetch from my db json server to allow the user to interact with posts, friends and their profile.
+Some main React concepts I've implemented in this project are:
+- Components
+- Import and export
+- JSX
+- Props
+- State
+- Controlled inputs
+- Event handling
+- useEffect hook
+- Client-side routing, React Router v5

 ## Technologies
 I began this project by using create-react-app, it is one of the best way to start building a single-page application in React.